openbmc/phosphor-power/phosphor-power-sequencer/docs/powering_on.md

 In a multiple chassis system, `phosphor-power-sequencer` will only attempt to power on chassis with the proper status:

+- `state` property is 0
 - `Present` property is true
 - `Enabled` property is true (if interface exists)
 - `Available` property is true (if interface exists)
 - `Status` property is `Good` (if interface exists)

 `phosphor-power-sequencer` will set the `state` property to 1 for each chassis that is being powered on.
-It will set `state` to 0 for each chassis not being powered on.

 If no chassis are in the proper status to power on, `phosphor-power-sequencer` will log an error. `phosphor-chassis-state-manager` will